Find Grad Schools

 5 Yearly Graduations

 Texas A&M University - College Station is the 14th most popular school in the nation for students seeking a doctor's degree in experimental psychology.
-Roughly 70,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,003 per year, while in-state graduate students, on average, pay $6,885 per year.
+The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
 During the most recent year for which we have data, 5 people received their doctor's degree in experimental psychology from Texas A&M College Station.
-About 63% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 5 Yearly Graduations

 The University of Texas at San Antonio comes in at #14 on our list of the most popular colleges offering doctor's degrees in experimental psychology.
 Each year, around 34,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,239 per year, while in-state graduate students, on average, pay $7,403 per year.
+The average in-state tuition for full-time undergraduates is $6,233 per year, while in-state graduate students, on average, pay $7,062 per year.
 During the most recent year for which we have data, 5 people received their doctor's degree in experimental psychology from UTSA.
-About 89% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Of these students, 80% were women and 60% were members of underrepresented racial-ethnic groups.

 #19